-Civil engineering was originally defined simply to distinguish non-military engineering from military engineering but it actually represents so much more.
-Without civil engineers we wouldn’t have a constant supply of clean water, roads or trains to get to work in the morning, or sustainable energy to help us save our planet.
+The Department of Civil Engineering provides an exciting mix of research and teaching.
+Our teaching staff makes significant contributions to the field of Civil Engineering in research, teaching and knowledge transfer.
+Civil Engineering was originally defined simply to distinguish nonmilitary engineering but it actually represents a lot more.
+Without civil engineers we wouldn’t have a constant supply of clean water, roads or trains to get to work in the morning, or substantial energy help us to save our planet.

-Civil Engineering has traditionally used imagination, judgment, reasoning and experience to apply science, technology, mathematics and practical experience to develop that which was once only a concept.
-WEC Civil Engineering ties these foundations to a diverse program - one that uses knowledge from a variety of engineering disciplines to work on the complex technical challenges faced by society in the 21st century.
+Civil Engineering has traditionally used imagination, judgment, reasoning and experience to apply science, technology, mathematics and practical experience to develop that which was only a concept.
+WEC Civil Engineering ties these foundations to a diverse program - one that uses knowledge from a variety of engineering disciplines to work on the complex technical challenges faced by society in the 21st Century.

 We teach both fundamental principles and practical applications.
 Considerable emphasis is placed upon practical work, in the form of laboratory classes, physical and computational modeling exercises, project work, surveying fieldwork, design projects and site visits.